 - A functional rotator cuff is important in maintaining normal shoulder function

 - Tears of the cuff tendons can cause pain, weakness and functional limitation

 - An accurate diagnosis usually requires imaging of the shoulder (ultrasound / MRI)

 - Treatment depends on a number of factors including the type and size of the tear

 The rotator cuff is made up of the four tendons that connect the muscles of the shoulder blade (scapula) to the upper arm bone (humerus).
 These help control the movements of the ball and socket joint of the shoulder.
 The four tendons are supraspinatus, infraspinatus, subscapularis and teres minor.

 The success of surgical treatment depends on the size, thickness and location of the tear and the quality and amount of remaining normal tendon tissue.
-Early treatment is generally preferred as the outcome of surgery is often worse when a tendon has been torn for some time.
+Early treatment is generally preferred, as the outcome of surgery is often worse when a tendon has been torn for some time.